 Through a Health Promotion and Prevention Program, individual and group orientations are Some of the areas covered are: offered. nutrition, sexual health, eating disorders, sexually transmitted diseases including AIDS, alcohol and other drug abuse prevention, counseling on addiction and referral.
-Secondary prevention for chronic illness such as heart diseases, diabetes, asthma and epilepsy, as well as other health related areas with emphasis in the promotion of healthy lifestyles and health maintenance are also included in the program.
+Secondary prevention for chronic illness such as heart diseases, diabetes, asthma and epilepsy, as well as other health related areas with emphasis in the promotion of healthy lifestyles and health maintenance are also part of the program.
 A resource library with printed health educational and informational on material is available to the university community.

-The University, through a private company, offers the students an insurance health plan in order to provide more comprehensive health coverage.
+The University, through a private company, offers the students an insurance health plan in order to provide more comprehensive health services.
 The plan is required, unless the student provides evidence of other health insurance coverage.
 Among the services covered by the university plan are consultations to specialists, X-rays and laboratory tests, hospital emergency room care, hospitalization, surgical procedures, maternity services including prenatal and postnatal care.
 Health plan also offers options on pharmacy, dental and major medical services.

 A Title X Family Planning Program offers comprehensive sexual and reproductive health services to all members of the university community.
-This program offers evaluation and medical consultation, health and sexual health education, guidance in reference to abstinence, natural family planning, referrals, PAP smears tests and others tests for sexually transmitted diseases such as Chlamydia and HIV, as well as education and availability of anticonceptive methods.
+This program offers evaluation and medical consultation, health and sexual health education, guidance in reference to abstinence, natural family planning, referrals, PAP smears tests and others tests for sexually transmitted diseases such as Chlamydia and HIV, as well as education and availability of anticonceptive methods supply.
 A gynecologist specialist physician is part of this program.
-A nominal fee is charged for medical visit and for anticonceptive supply.